0

 Secure your shed with locks

-If you’ve opted for windows that open on your shed, you could go that one step further by attaching a wire mesh to the internal window frame.
-This will stop any adventurous children and curious cats from entering through the window when your shed has been left unattended.
+If you’ve opted for windows your shed, you can rest easy with the knowledge that they’re internally beaded.
+This should stop any adventurous children and curious cats (or those with sticky fingers) from entering through the window when your shed has been left unattended.

 Store your tools